SOUTHEASTERN ELECTRIC COOPERATIVE, INC.

 SECTION 11.03 Successful on Merits

-To the extent that a director, officer, employee, or agent of a Cooperative has been successful on the merits or otherwise in defense of an action, suit, or proceeding referred to in Sections 11.01 and 11.02, or in defense of any claim issue or matter therein, they shall be indemnified against expenses (including attorneys’ fees) actually and reasonably incurred by them in connection therewith.
+To the extent that a director, officer, employee, or agent of a Cooperative has been successful on the merits or otherwise in defense of an action, suit, or proceeding referred to in Sections 11.01 and 11.02, or in defense of any claim issue or matter therein, the person shall be indemnified against expenses (including attorneys’ fees) actually and reasonably incurred in connection therewith.

 SECTION 11.04 Indemnification